LudvigOD/SpringBootApplication/docs/README.md

   - `FileUtils`: Methods for reading & writing files
   - `PlaceholderTextField`: A JTextField with a placeholder text that is displayed when the field is empty
   - `Utils`: Program utilities

+# Communication and interaction

 ## Network Communication
-- Backend runs on port 8080
+- Backend runs on port 8080 (configurable)
 - Applications communicate via REST API
 - WebClient used for HTTP requests
-- Real-time updates using intervall checking of the backend
+- Updates using intervall checking of the backend

 ## Data Flow
 1. Register app records times